 Before Google Assistant, Google created another digital assistant software known as Google Now.
 And, while Google Now is technically still in operation, there are some subtle differences between the two platforms.
-Google Now operates within an app available on Android or iOS, while Google Assistant is currently exclusive to certain products like Google Allo and certain smartphones.
-As CNET's Sarah Jacobsson Purewal pointed out, Google Assistant can perform all of the actions that Google Now can, but it is more conversational and uses a deeper level of AI.
-However, some have called for an integration of the two voice assistants for stronger usability.
+Google Now operates within an app available on Android or iOS, while Google Assistant is exclusive to certain products like Google Allo and certain smartphones.
+Google Now has since been phased out, and its functionality integrated into Google's other products.

 The goal of Google Assistant, Pichai previously said, is to "build a personal Google for each and every user."
 Google Assistant is the connective tissue among all of Google's core software and hardware products.

 Why does Google Assistant matter?

 Google Assistant matters more for what it represents in terms of the future of Google's approach to consumer products than for what features it has or what it can do.
 As noted above, Google believes that, just as the tech world moved from web to mobile, the next stage in that evolution is to move from mobile to AI.